titaniumbones/matt.hackinghistory/content/teaching/statement.md

 Digital publics and participatory education.
 Digital Culture and
 Education, 2(2), 144--164.

-Pannapacker, William (2011). “'Big Tent Digital Humanities,' a View From
+Pannabpacker, William (2011). “'Big Tent Digital Humanities,' a View From
 the Edge, Part 1” Chronicle of Higher Education, July 31, 2011

 Spinuzzi, C. (2006).
 What do we need to teach about knowledge work?